-Whether you are looking to buy or just enjoy the experience of gallery hopping, New Orleans has plenty to offer.
+Whether you're looking to buy or just enjoy the experience of gallery hopping, New Orleans has plenty to offer.
 Two of the most popular streets to browse art are Royal Street and Julia Street.

 Royal street - located in the French Quarter and runs parallel to Bourbon Street.

 Julia Street - known as "Gallery Row" and located in the warehouse district.
-Extended hours with music and tastings take place at 6:00pm the first Saturday of every month.
+Extended hours with music and tastings take place at 6:00 pm on the first Saturday of every month.

-This is one of the best attractions in New Orleans for a mix of history and entertainment.
+This is one of the best activities in New Orleans for a mix of history and entertainment.
 You can find a ghost tour to match pretty much any interest.
-Pick from family friendly, pubcrawl ghost tours, and history focused tours.
+Pick from family-friendly to pub crawl ghost tours.

-6. Visit Marie Lavou's tomb and other famous cemetaries
+7. Visit Marie Laveau's tomb and other famous cemetaries

 Hop on the oldest continuously operating streetcar in the world!
 The St. Charles streetcar will take you all the way to the Garden District.
 This is a great way to see the city and it's cheap at $3 for a day pass.
 Bring exact change to purchase your ticket onboard.

-8. Shop the boutiques on Magazine street in the Garden district
+9. Shop the boutiques on Magazine Street in the Garden District

 Looking for a less rowdy cocktail option?
-Check out the Carousal Bar at Hotel Monteleone.
+Check out the Carousel Bar at Hotel Monteleone.